vksoniya/SummaryFeatureFlaskServer/README.md

 ## Description
 This feature server creates meeting summaries as follows:
-* Extracts the transcripts from the ASR in a per-set time interval
+* Extracts the transcripts from the ASR in a per-set time interval.
-* Summarizes the extracted meeting conversation
+* Summarizes the extracted meeting conversation.
-* The Summary is available for the meeting user to view while the conference is on-going
+* The Summary is available for the meeting user to view while the conference is on-going.
+* PDF of the summrary created so far available for download during and post meeting end.

 ## Table of contents